appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/testing-distribution.md

 ## Overview

-In this section, you will see how to configure Appcircle testing distribution web page.
+In this section, you will see how to configure Appcircle Testing Distribution web page.

 ## Configuring the Testing Distribution Logo

-By default, if the Appcircle testing distribution link in the emails is expired or not available, users will be redirected to the testing distribution homepage.
+By default, if the Appcircle Testing Distribution link in the emails is expired or not available, users will be redirected to the Testing Distribution homepage.

-In this homepage, you will see the Appcircle logo by default as you can see in the example below.
+On this homepage, you will see the Appcircle logo by default, as you can see in the example below.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2857-default-logo.png' />